magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42790-product-price-attributes-cannot-be-updated-for-specific-website-via-rest-api.md

 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,QPT 1.1.11,2.4.3,2.4.3-p1,price attributes,REST API,website
 ---

-The MDVA-42790 patch fixes the issue where users are not able to update product price attributes for a specific websites via REST API.
+The MDVA-42790 patch fixes the issue where users are not able to update product price attributes for specific websites via REST API.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.11 is installed.
 The patch ID is MDVA-42790.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.

 ## Affected products and versions